7-day support: 8 AM - 5PM ET

 March 16, 2017 — by KEN PERKINSSHARE ARTICLE

-WiFi is part our lives now.
+WiFi is pretty much an essential part of our lives now.
 It’s almost everywhere.
 Even in those few places where it’s not, we expect it to be available.

 Perhaps most frustrating is spotty WiFi coverage, like when you’re just on the fringe of WiFi range.
 Sometimes it’s fine.
 Sometimes it doesn’t seem to be there at all.